 After doing my best to wash the paint off of Edgar using soap and water, I called poison control.
 They said that the small amount of paint he ingested would likely not harm him.
 And sure enough, Edgar is now 13 years old and still going strong.
 (Although to this day he hates being held upside down on his back, possibly still traumatized by being held that way as I cleaned off the paint!)
 The carpet actually came clean too after my wife and I spent a couple of hours on hands and knees with a bit of carpet cleaner.

 The Good News

 So, is cadmium paint toxic?
-Based on the above, as long as you’re not sanding or spray-applying, the answer is no!
-Great news, eh?
+I would say the answer is no, based on what we’ve learned above, Great news, eh?
 You can safely use cadmium colors to your heart’s content — oil, acrylic, gouache and watercolor.
 Even if you happen to get some on your paws. 🐾

 - The Facts on Cadmium, http://www.dartmouth.edu/~toxmetal/toxic-metals/more-metals/cadmium-faq.html

 - Cadmium Yellow, http://artsupplydepo.com/arc-en-ciel/2017/6/27/arc-en-ciel-vol-viii-cadmium-yellow